GroundGazer: An optical reference system for planar localization with millimeter accuracy at low cost: Results

-The full true and estimated raw and smoothed trajectories are shown in Fig.~\ref{fig:trajectory}.
-As visible, the estimates closely follow the ground truth.
-The raw crosshair trajectory shows some jitter.
-This is caused by the shaking of the low-cost robot and not by the image processing.
-With the proposed smoothing, the jitter is reduced and the trajectory is improved, as evident from the zoomed-in region in Fig.~\ref{fig:zoom}.
+The labeled and estimated trajectories are shown in Fig.~\ref{fig:trajectory}.
+The estimates closely follow our hand-labeled trajectory.

 A closer error evaluation is found in Fig.~\ref{fig:results}.
 The errors in $x$, $y$ and $\theta$ are depicted in Fig.~\ref{fig:errors}.
-All errors in $x$ and $y$ are below 1 cm.
-A few outliers arise due to small errors in the crosshair or corner detection.
-Heading errors are mostly below 1 degree.
-Heading has a few more outliers than $x$ and $y$ because the crosshair can get skewed by uneven ground or by the shaking of the \gls{AMR}.
-Heading has also proven to be harder to label than $x$ and $y$.
-It should be noted that we introduce errors in the ground truth with our labeling method and we believe our system to be more accurate.
-We skip the error evaluation with smoothing, as it only improved the realness of the crosshair trajectory and not the accuracy.
-Smoothing is useful when mapping from the crosshair to a sensor from a different localization system on the \gls{AMR}, where jitter degrades the accuracy of the crosshair reference.
+A few outliers arise due to small errors in the crosshair or corner detection, often caused by overlaps of the crosshair with the lines and corners of the chessboard.
 The corresponding CDFs of the absolute errors are found in Fig.~\ref{fig:hist}.
 They show clearly that most errors in $x$ and $y$ are in low mm or even sub-mm range.

-Table.~\ref{tab:errors} gives the bias, the \gls{MAE}, the 95th percentile and the 99th percentile of the absolute error for each parameter.
+Table.~\ref{tab:errors} gives the bias, the \gls{MAE}, the maximum absolute error (Max), and the 95th and 99th percentiles of the absolute error for each parameter.

-The estimates in $x$ and $y$ have negligible bias.
+All estimates have negligible bias.
 Positioning errors in both dimensions are similar as expected.
-The errors in $x$ are slightly higher due to more outliers as visible in Fig.~\ref{fig:errors}.
-The 99th percentile of the absolute errors in $x$ and $y$ is far below 1 cm.
-The heading is underestimated as seen in the bias and the \gls{MAE} is heavily influenced by this bias.
-Improving the laser setup or calibration the heading by de-biasing would improve performance.
-Still, the 95th percentile of heading errors is just slightly over 1$^\circ$ and a non-negligible part of this error is likely due to the labeling process.
+The errors in $x$ are higher due to more outliers as visible in Fig.~\ref{fig:errors}.
+The 99th percentile of the absolute errors and the max errors in $x$ and $y$ are well below 1 cm.
+Heading estimation also shows good performance with the 95th percentile of absolute heading errors being slightly under $1^\circ$.
+Good heading accuracy is important to accurately map from the crosshair center to another position around the crosshair, e.g. to a localization sensor on the \gls{AMR}.